niloy2019/weather-app/README.md

   Weather-App

 ## Objective :
-   To Make an Application which gives the current weather of any location.
+   To Make an Application which shows the current weather-respot of selected city.

 ## Technology Used :
    React,open-weather API

 ## Description :
-  This is React App, which will take two input country and city from the user and provide the weather of that location usng open-weather API.
+  This is React App, which will take two input country and city from the user and provide the weather-report of that location usng open-weather API.
 This App is fully respinsive .